Cryptography control procedure

 • SHA-3 may be used in place of SHA-2

-• MD5, SHA-1 must not be used except for file validation
+• MD5, SHA-1 must not be used without a formal exception agreed by the Information Security team

 • Other algorithms not listed must not be used